doomemacs/doomemacs/README.md

 ## Contributing or troubleshooting

-My config wasn't intended for public use, but I'm happy to help you use or crib from my config and I welcome contributions of any kind;
-documentation, bug fixes or even elisp tips.
+My config wasn't intended for public use, but I'm happy to help you use or crib from my config.
+I welcome contributions of any kind; documentation, bug fixes, even elisp tips.

 [Don't hesitate to report bugs or tell me my Elisp-fu sucks](https://github.com/hlissner/.emacs.d/issues/new)!